getavalon/docs/pages/1.0/index.md

 ### Terminal API

-`mb.bat` (pronounced "embee-bat") is the Avalon Launcher.
+`mb.bat` (pronounced "embee-bat") is the Mindbender Launcher.
 It is how artists launch applications, such as Maya and Nuke.
 It establishes important environment variables used when producing and publishing data, along with exposing artists to tools relevant a given project.

 ![untitled](https://cloud.githubusercontent.com/assets/2152766/22065809/2960e216-dd8a-11e6-9bf4-435a8c25f98c.gif)